virendrabisht2006/TradeExecutionEngine/README.md

 # TradeExectionEngine

-TradeExecutionEngine is the simple application which process the incoming trade everyday from Monday to Friday.
+Description: TradeExecutionEngine is the simple application which process the incoming trade everyday from Monday to Friday.

+Archetectural Decision: Junit4 and log4j is used as external library.
+Should use maximum feature of java8.

 --Assumption Taken
 1- All instructionDate should be in working day. i.e. from Monday to Friday for all currency except AED and SAR.